 6. Open All Windows Once You Start Your Car

-Open the window as soon as you turn on the car.
-This will help the heat escape and regulate the air flow.
+Open the window as soon as you turn on the car to help the heat escape and regulate the airflow.

 Take note you should do this BEFORE turning on the A/C. Why?